Medical Certificate for Scuba Diving

 GP's clinical opinion that no known contraindication to recreational scuba diving has been identified

-Any clinically relevant notes or conditions relevant to the dive operator’s review
+Any clinically relevant conditions or notes relevant to the dive operator's review

 Validity period — typically 12 months from date of issue, subject to no significant health changes